JRasay89/SimpleMobileGroupChatPHP/README.md

 # SimpleMobileGroupChatPHP
 PHP API for SimpleMobileGroupChat Application. <br>
-It is called by the Android application to handle login and registration request. <br>
+Called by the Android application to handle login and registration request. <br>
-This API inserts/retrieves data to and from the MySQL database. <br>
+Connects to MySQL database to insert, delete or fetch data. <br>
+Sends JSON response back to the Android application to notify if request was successful or an error occurred.